 This is an open source Arduino based CW (Morse Code) keyer with a lot of features and flexibility, often rivaling commercial keyers.
 The code can be used with a full blown Arduino board or an AVR microcontroller chip can be programmed and used directly in a circuit.
 This keyer is suitable as a standalone keyer or for use permanently installed inside a rig, especially homebrew QRP rigs.
 It’s open source code so you can fully customize it to fit your needs and also perhaps learn from it or find coding ideas for other projects.
 A circuit board and parts kits called the nanoKeyer is available from DJ0MY, and Hamshop offers a kit called Open CW Keyer which uses this software.
-Support for this project is available in the Radio Artisan discussion group.
+Consult this page for support information.

 - CW speed adjustable from 1 to 999 WPM